tobek/laminae/notes.md

 - used
     + "So you must not be frightened if a sadness rises up before you larger than any you have ever seen; if a restiveness, like light and cloudshadows, passes over your hands and over all you do.
 You must think that something is happening with you, that life has not forgotten you, that it holds you in its hand; it will not let you fall.
 Why do you want to shut out of your life any uneasiness, any miseries, or any depressions?
 For after all, you do not know what work these conditions are doing inside you." - rilke
     + "Nothing is created / Nothing is destroyed / Everything transforms" - milan trash can maybe but also Antoine Lavoisier
-    + 217. All the falling rain is caught.
-    + 204. By looking for the origins of things we deceive ourselves about their inevitability.
-Things that did not happen also have origins
-    + 91. If you make rules only you can win by, they will play by other rules
     + paradise lost angel sex
     + "Beauty is an unalloyed good, a good until itself.
 Likewise strength." - Zero HP Lovecraft
+    + vectors
+        * 217. All the falling rain is caught.
+        * 204. By looking for the origins of things we deceive ourselves about their inevitability.
+Things that did not happen also have origins
+        * 38. The world is not what anyone wished for, but it's what everyone wished for

 Whereto the almighty answered, not displeased.
 A nice and subtle happiness I see